Dziobek equilibrium configurations on a sphere: Abstract

 \section{Abstract}

-We study the special central configurations of the curved $N$-body problem in $\S^3$.
-We show the existence of special central configurations formed by $N$ masses for any $N\ge 3$.
-We then define special central configurations in $\S^n$, $n\ge1$, and study one class of special central configurations in $\S^n$, the Dziobek special central configurations, which is an analogy of Dziobek central configurations of the Newtonian $N$-body problem.
-We obtain a criterion for them and reduce it to two sets of equations.
-In the end, we apply these equations to special central configurations of 3 bodies on $\S^1$, 4 bodies on $\S^2$, and 5 bodies in $\S^3$.
+We investigate the n-body problem on a sphere with a general interaction potential that depends on the mutual distances.
+We focus on the equilibrium configurations, especially on the Dziobek equilibrium configurations, which is an analogy of Dziobek central configurations of the classical n-body problem.
+We obtain a criterion and then reduce it to two sets of equations.
+Then we apply these equations to the curved n-body problem in $\S^3$.
+In the end, we find the derivative of the Cayley-Menger determinant.